brandonbloom/eclj/README.md

 ## Status

-Woefully incomplete and highly experimental!
+The interpreter is self-applicable, but still highly experimental!

 Most of the special forms are implemented, but forms related to types cheat a bit.
 Specifically, `deftype`, `defprotocol`, and `defrecord` delegate to the